-We decided to add this simple observance for a few reasons:
+We added this simple observance for a few reasons:

-2. We wanted to keep a bit of separation between the Man in Red and the birth of Christ.
-More on that in a bit.
+- We want separation between the Man in Red and the birth of Christ.
+More on this in a bit.

-3. Saint Nicholas was technically from modern-day Turkey, and since our family’s personal history involves Turkey, we thought it’d be fun to observe that significant part of our life.
+- Saint Nicholas was from modern-day Turkey, and since our family’s personal history involves Turkey, it’s a fun way to observe that significant part of our life.

-4. He was actually a great guy, and we’re all about honoring great people in history.
+- He was a great guy—a saint, actually—and we’re all about honoring great people in history.

-This month’s Intellectual Grownup focus is an obvious choice—a brief history of Nicholas, and how you can add St. Nick’s Day to your repertoire without it being One More Thing.
+St. Nicholas Day is December 6, and it’s easy to keep it super simple.
+Here’s a brief history of Nicholas, and how you can add St. Nick’s Day to your repertoire without it being One More Thing.